Navigatron/notes/content/s3/ns/lab5.md

 3. Update zone file on lambsauce, increment serial number
 4. Start wireshark on Wisdom
 5. start dns on wisdom - this will check lambsauce, and due to serial number, initiate transfer.
-6. stop wireshark, save trace
+6. stop wireshark, save trace [TODO offload File]

 Signoff.

 > At the end of the third lab session, I wrote the above steps but have yet to execute them.

+> It's November 15th.
+Bench 7 wasn't available.
+Reset IPs, did the above, signoff.
+Boom!
+Done!
+All is well once again, until tomorrow at least.

 # Bonus Content